zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

 docker cp ~/my-apps/some-app.lpkg [container]:/mnt/liferay/deploy
 ```

+Applying a `.config` file requires copying it to the container's `/mnt/liferay/files/osgi/configs` folder.

 ## Conclusion

 Now you know how to provide files to the DXP container using bind mounts and `docker cp` commands.
-When the DXP container detects files in one of the designated folders, it triggers the appropriate use case.
 Please see the [DXP Container Lifecycle and API](./dxp-container-lifecycle-and-api.md) for more details.
 For use case details, please see these articles:

 * [Configuring DXP Containers](./configuring-dxp-containers.md)
 * [Installing Apps and Other Artifacts to Containers](./installing-apps-and-other-artifacts-to-containers.md)